You’re More Spiritual Than You Think

 – Guru Nanak

-Even in recent times, devout spiritual minds continue to improve and elaborate a more progressive religious philosophy.
+Even in recent times, devout spiritual minds continue to elaborate a more progressive religious philosophy.
 A few examples include Joseph Benner, Emmanuel Swedenborg, Paramahansa Yogananda, Mother Teresa, Baha’u’llah, Leo Tolstoy, Wayne Dyer, and Alan Cohen.
-Through their own spiritual experiences, these individuals recognize and promote a God of positive love and action.
+Through their own spiritual experiences, these individuals have come to know God as a Force of positive love and action.

 Knowing God and Yourself